Azure Monitor network insights

 The Alert box on the right side of the page provides a view of all alerts generated for the connectivity tests configured across all subscriptions.
 Select the alert counts to go to a detailed alerts page.

-The Traffic tab provides access to all NSGs configured for NSG flow logs and Traffic Analytics for the selected set of subscriptions, grouped by location.
-The search functionality provided on this tab enables you to identify the NSGs configured for the searched IP address.
+The Traffic tab lists all network security groups in the selected subscriptions, resource groups and locations and it shows the ones configured for NSG flow logs and Traffic analytics.
+The search functionality provided on this tab enables you to identify the network security groups configured for the searched IP address.
 You can search for any IP address in your environment.
-The tiled regional view will display all NSGs along with the NSG flow logs and Traffic Analytics configuration status.
+The tiled regional view displays all network security groups along with the NSG flow logs and Traffic analytics configuration status.

 You can select any item in the grid view.
 Select the icon in the Flowlog Configuration Status column to edit the NSG flow log and Traffic Analytics configuration.
 Select the value in the Alert column to go to the traffic alerts configured for the selected NSG.
 Similarly, you can go to the Traffic Analytics view by selecting the Traffic Analytics Workspace.